- Things to do

 For further information go to the Visit South Devon website.

 South Devon is the ideal place to escape the stresses and strains of daily life, whether it’s for a romantic weekend, a sightseeing expedition or you’re planning your family holidays.
 Offering the best of both coastline and countryside, this region gives you the chance to choose the holiday you want, whether you’re after unspoilt countryside, beautiful beaches or a chance to discover hidden villages and some of the most secluded places to stay in Devon.

 South Devon is filled with Devon attractions making it perfect for family holidays.
 There are various high-octane amusement parks, but if your little ones aren’t quite up to it, you can take them on a journey from Paignton to Kingswear on the Dartmouth Steam Railway’s steam trains.
 As well as stopping at towns and villages along the route, it’s a great opportunity for snappers to take pictures of the dolphins and seals that visit the River Dart.
-In addition, you can take a relaxing boat trip across the river to Dartmouth, where you can indulge everyone in a little light shopping or enjoy the restaurants, cafes and pubs that are tucked away there.
+Then take a relaxing boat trip across the river to Dartmouth for a little light shopping, or enjoy the restaurants, cafes and pubs that are tucked away there.